-Provides member input to ATA leadership and Office of Public Affairs in their efforts to improve the image of the trucking industry and enhance ATA's communications with its members, the news media and the general public and to develop communications strategies for ATA policy and legislative initiatives.
-The committee monitors the Good stuff.
-Trucks Bring It national trucking industry image campaign and the administration of ATA’s top outreach programs: Share the Road, America's Road Team, and National Truck Driver Appreciation Week. – ATA staff liaison: Elisabeth Barna.
+Provides member input to ATA leadership and staff in their efforts to improve the image of the trucking industry and enhance ATA's communications with its members, the news media, public officials and the general public.
+The committee also provides input in the development of communication strategies for ATA's initiatives, such as essentiality, safety and sustainability.
+The committee is engaged on behalf of ATA in the Trucking Moves America Forward industry wide image movement, as well as other top image and outreach programs such as America's Road Team, Share the Road, GetTrucking.com, National Truck Driving Championships and National Truck Driver Appreciation Week.
+ATA staff liaison: Elisabeth Barna and Sue Hensley.

-Directs ATA’s activities on environmental and energy matters including air pollution rules, vehicle emission standards, anti-idling and diesel engine retrofit measures, fuel standards, hazardous waste issues, storm water and vehicle washing requirements, fuel storage, and energy efficiency improvements.
+Directs ATA’s activities on environmental and energy matters including sustainability, air pollution rules, vehicle emission standards, anti-idling and diesel engine retrofit measures, fuel standards, hazardous waste issues, storm water and vehicle washing requirements, fuel storage, and energy efficiency improvements.
 Membership includes trucking company executives, attorneys, senior environmental and energy managers, and state trucking association executives.
-It currently has one working group: Fuel Efficiency Working Group. – ATA staff liaison: Glen Kedzie.
+ATA staff liaison: Glen Kedzie.

 Is responsible for developing ATA policy governing the transportation of hazardous materials.
-Committee members provide direct input on ATA's comments to the executive agencies and help develop position papers for use in ATA's lobbying efforts.
-The current agenda includes implementation of hazardous materials safety and security initiatives, harmonization of international standards governing the transportation of hazardous materials, and ensuring uniform regulations to promote the safe, secure and efficient transportation of these critical materials.
-The committee receives additional support from the Safety & Loss Prevention Management Council’s hazardous materials committee. – ATA staff liaison: Megan Bush.
+Committee members provide direct input on ATA's comments to the executive agencies and develop position papers for use in ATA's lobbying efforts.
+The current agenda includes reauthorization of the federal hazardous materials transportation law, working with DOT and DHS on the implementation of hazardous materials safety and security initiatives, harmonizing the U.S. hazardous materials regulations with international standards, and ensuring uniformity of state regulations in order to promote the safe, secure and efficient transportation of these critical materials.
+The committee receives additional support from the Safety Management Council’s hazardous materials committee.
+ATA staff liaison: Dan Horvath.

 Addresses legal, legislative and regulatory issues related to labor and the financial operations of trucking companies.
 Issues within the committee’s jurisdiction include: independent contractor classification, workers’ compensation, ergonomics, insurance and risk management, driver shortage, tort reform, transportation contract matters, transportation brokers, cargo liability, and multi-employer pension plan reform.
-The Committee receives support from the National Accounting & Finance Council and the Safety and Loss Prevention Council for research, analysis and policy development. – ATA staff liaison: Rich Pianka.
+The Committee receives support from the National Accounting & Finance Council and the Safety Management Council for research, analysis and policy development.
+ATA staff liaison: Richard Pianka.

-Is responsible for developing ATA policy on driver, carrier and hazardous materials and occupational safety and health issues.
-The current agenda includes hours of service, electronic on-board recorders, CDL regulatory and program changes, improvements to the medical certification program, hazardous materials program issues, speed related initiatives and Safestat improvements.
+Responsible for developing ATA policy on driver, carrier and occupational safety and health issues.
+The current agenda includes, among other issues, hours of service, electronic on-board recorders, CDL regulatory and program changes, improvements to the drug testing and medical certification programs, speed related initiatives.
 It has one standing subcommittee: Hours of Service.
-The Committee also receives support from the Safety & Loss Prevention Management Council for research, analysis and policy development. – ATA staff liaison: Sean Garney.
+The Committee also receives support from the Safety Management Council for research, analysis and policy development.
+ATA staff liaison: Dan Horvath.

-The Small Carrier Committee (SCC) is an advisory committee to the Board of Directors and the Executive Committee of American Trucking Associations, Inc. (ATA).
-The mission of the SCC is to focus ATA leadership and staff on the needs, attitudes, influence, and political strengths of the ATA small carrier constituency; to recognize the importance of small carriers to ATA and thetrucking industry in general; and, to identify and advance issues, programs, and services that will assist small carriers. - ATA staff liaison: John Lynch
+The Small Carriers Committee (SCC) is an advisory committee to the Board of Directors and the Executive Committee of American Trucking Associations, Inc. (ATA).
+The mission of the SCC is to focus ATA leadership and staff on the needs, attitudes, influence, and political strengths of the ATA small carrier constituency; to recognize the importance of small carriers to ATA and the trucking industry in general; and, to identify and advance issues, programs, and services that will assist small carriers.
+ATA staff liaison: John Lynch.

-TThis committee acts as ATA’s clearinghouse for all strategy related to the Department of Homeland Security and related agencies.
+This committee acts as ATA’s clearinghouse for all strategy related to the Department of Homeland Security and related agencies.
 The committee directs ATA’s advocacy efforts regarding all issues pertaining to transportation security and international trade via commercial motor vehicle.
 Current issues include the NAFTA border opening, customs automation, driver immigration, security background credentialing, and trusted trader programs.
-The Committee also receives support from the Transportation Security Council’s homeland security committee for research, analysis and policy development. – ATA staff liaison: Megan Bush
+The Committee also receives support from the Transportation Security Council’s homeland security committee for research, analysis and policy development.
+ATA staff liaison: Bob Costello.